lhorrell99/connect-4-solver/README.md

 ## Version 3: Bitboards

-Integral to any good solver is the right data structure.
 Up to this point, boards were represented by 2-dimensional NumPy arrays.
 These provided an intuitive and readable representation of any board state, but from an efficiency perspective, we can do better.
-The data structure I've used in the final solver uses a compact bitwise representation of states (in programming terms, this is as low-level as I've ever dared to venture...)
+The data structure I've used in the final solver uses a compact bitwise representation of states.

 Using this binary representation, any board state can be fully encoded using 2 64-bit integers: the first stores the locations of one player's discs, and the second stores locations of the other player's discs.